How to Grow Beautiful Zinnias Indoors From Seed

 When to Grow Zinnias Indoors from Seed

-If you plant zinnia seeds earlier than the recommended time frame, the seedlings will quickly outgrow their pots before the weather has warmed enough to put them out into the garden.
+If you plant zinnia seeds earlier than the recommended time frame, the seedlings will quickly outgrow their pots before the weather has warmed enough to put them into the garden.

 Zinnias can also be sown directly in the ground as soon as the threat of freezing has passed.